KD-TAO/KD-TAO.github.io/_pages/about.md

 ---
 # 🏅 Honors and Awards
-- *2015.11*  Win the `1st Prize` in the 14th "Challenge Cup" National Undergraduate Curricular Academic Science and Technology Works Competition.
-- *2015.06* Win the `1st Prize` in the 13rd  "Challenge Cup" Sichuan Undergraduate Curricular Academic Science and Technology Works Competition. [[Newsreport]](https://www.sc.gov.cn/10462/10778/10876/2015/7/1/10341562.shtml)
+- *2022.13*  Win the `3st Prize` in the 8th China International College Students’ “Internet+” InnovationandEntrepreneurship Competition.
-- *2014.12* Win the `1st Prize` in the 4th National Undergraduate Engineering Training Integration Ability Competition (Sichuan Division).

 # 💬 Conferences